samstill/AURA/docs/dev_tts_worker.md

-# XTTS-v2 Colab Worker Setup Guide
+# Fish Speech (OpenAudio S1) Colab Worker Setup

-This guide documents how to set up the Google Colab GPU worker for high-fidelity voice synthesis using Coqui XTTS-v2.
+This guide documents how to set up the Google Colab GPU worker for high-fidelity voice synthesis using Fish Speech / OpenAudio S1-mini.

+> **OpenAudio S1** is ranked #1 on TTS-Arena2 with 99% voice accuracy and supports emotion control.

 ## Prerequisites